cisagov/ScubaGear/baselines/powerbi.md

   are added to the agency's Azure Active Directory (Azure AD) as guest users.
 These users authenticate with their home organization/tenant and are granted access to Power BI content by virtue of being listed as guest users in the tenant's Azure AD.

+> [!Note]
-Note: These terms vary in use across Microsoft documentation.
+> These terms vary in use across Microsoft documentation.

 # Baseline Policies